TACC/benchpro/README.md

 # bench-framework
-This is a framework to automate and standardize application benchmarking on large scale HPC systems.
+This is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
 Currently there are 5 application profiles available for debugging and testing:
    - LAMMPS-3Mar20
    - OpenFOAM-v2006